mdn/content/files/en-us/mozilla/add-ons/webextensions/api/find/find/index.md

     - `includeRangeData`
       - : `boolean`.
 Include range data in the response, which describe where in the page DOM the match was found.
 Defaults to `false`.
     - `includeRectData`
       - : `boolean`.
 Include rectangle data in the response, which describes where in the rendered page the match was found.
+Defaults to `false`
+    - `matchDiacritics`
+      - : `boolean`.
+If true, the search distinguish between accented letters and their base letters.
+For example, when set to `true`, searching for "résumé" does not find a match for "resume."
 Defaults to `false`.

 ### Return value